ziglang/www.ziglang.org/content/news/goodbye-cpp/index.md

-The upside compared to the previous strategy is that committing generated C source code to source control *feels* less yucky than committing machine code, but it's effectively the same if the C code is target-specific.
+The upside compared to the previous strategy is that committing generated C source code to source control *feels* less yucky than committing machine code, but it is effectively the same if the C code is target-specific.

-I'm not sure how target independent [Nim's generated C code](https://github.com/nim-lang/csources_v1) is, for example, but I see in the description it says "Supports more CPU/OS combinations than the older csources repository" which implies that while it has a few combinations in there, it's not truly portable C code.
-It's also in a separate repository than the main compiler, so it suffers from the same problems as the previous strategy.
+I'm not sure how target-independent [Nim's generated C code](https://github.com/nim-lang/csources_v1) is, for example, but I see in the description it says "Supports more CPU/OS combinations than the older csources repository" which implies that, while it has many handy combinations in there, it is not truly portable C code.
+It is also in a separate repository than the main compiler, so it suffers from the same problems as the previous strategy.